This day in 1969: August

 On LI: Parents must accompany their grade-school children to sex education films, the North Merrick school board decides.
 In after-school sessions, sex experts show films and answer questions for fifth-grade girls, and sixth-grade boys and girls.

 In the nation: Phosgene, a World War I-era poison gas, is sold as Army surplus and shipped by rail cross-country from a Denver arsenal to plastics manufacturers in upstate New York and Louisiana.
 Railside communities are in an uproar.

 In the world: A night of gunfire in Northern Ireland leaves five dead and 192 injured, including 58 police officers.
 British troops are called in as 15,000 Catholics prepare for battle, barricading their Belfast neighborhood with burning trucks and toppled lampposts.

-Comics with a Conscience: Brenda Starr, star reporter, pursues an expose of the fashion industrys fascination with alligator skin.
-She declares, poachers get very little cash for the raw hides that end up as high-priced handbags and shoes.
+Comics with a Conscience: Brenda Starr, star reporter, pursues an exposé of the fashion industry?s fascination with alligator skin.
+She declares, ?poachers get very little cash for the raw hides? that end up as high-priced handbags and shoes.